sgofferj/TAK-WEB-MAP/README.md

 (C) 2021 Stefan Gofferje

 ## Thanks
-Many thanks to https://github.com/dbussert for the initial bouncing back and forth of ideas and giving helpful hints for the and a bunch of great snippets of code!
+- https://github.com/dbussert for the initial bouncing back and forth of ideas and giving helpful hints for the and a bunch of great snippets of code!
 Check out his TAK server implementation at https://github.com/vidterra/multitak.

+- https://github.com/ampledata for https://github.com/ampledata/adsbcot and the first web map implementation in NodeRED.